Home Depot customers go big on smaller projects

 Meanwhile, the retailer posted net earnings for the second quarter of fiscal 2023 of $4.7 billion, or $4.65 per diluted share, compared with net earnings of $5.2 billion, or $5.05 per diluted share, in the same period of fiscal 2022.

-"Consumers don’t want to add more high-interest credit card debt with slowing housing prices," Global Director of Research at M Science John Tomlinson told FOX Bsiness.
+"Consumers don’t want to add more high-interest credit card debt with slowing housing prices," Global Director of Research at M Science John Tomlinson told FOX Business.

 "We believe that home improvement spending may not have found its bottom in the short-term, but we continue to have a favorable long-term view on the industry, the company and the housing market," he continued.